syncfusion-content/fileformat-docs/File-Formats/PDF/Merge-Documents.md

 {% highlight UWP %}

 //PDF supports merging multiple documents from stream only in Windows Forms, WPF, ASP.NET, ASP.NET MVC, ASP.NET Core and Xamarin platforms.
-However you can merge spcific document by using the following code snippet.
+However, you can merge specified document using the following code snippet.

 //Load the PDF document as stream